cybex-dev/twilio_voice/README.md

 ### Web Setup:

-There are 2 important files for Twilio incoming/missed call notifications to work:
+There are 4 important files for Twilio incoming/missed call notifications to work:

+- `twilio.min.js` is the twilio javascript SDK, it is used to handle the incoming calls.
 - `notifications.js` is the main file, it handles the notifications and the service worker.
+- `load-sw.js` is responsible for (re)loading the twilio service worker.
 - `twilio-sw.js` is the service worker, it is used to handle the incoming calls.

 Also, the twilio javascript SDK itself, `twilio.min.js` is needed.

 To ensure proper/as intended setup:

-1. Get all 3 files (`notifications.js`, `twilio.min.js` and `twilio-sw.js`) from `example/web` folder
+1. Locate 4 files (`twilio.min.js`, `load-sw.js`, `notifications.js` and `twilio-sw.js`) from `example/web` folder
-2. Copy all 3 into your own project,
+2. Copy all 4 files into your own project,
-3. (optional) Review & change the `notifications.js`, `twilio-sw.js) files to match your needs.
+3. (optional) Review & change the `notifications.js`, `twilio-sw.js` files to match your needs.

 Finally, add the following code to your `index.html` file, **at the end of body tag**: